Taking STEM Outside the Classroom

 - In addition to lesson plans and classroom activities, eGIF Dream Up the Future offers links to a range of outreach programs from universities, corporations, museums and government agencies.

-- The Teach Engineering site offers lesson plans as well as “Maker Challenges” meant to encourage experiential learning across a range of STEM topics.
+- Teach Engineering offers lesson plans as well as “Maker Challenges” meant to encourage experiential learning across a range of STEM topics.

-- From Lego to slime, teachers will find ways to help younger learners get their hands dirty at https:// littlebinsforlittlehands.com/outdoor-stem-activities- science-kids/.
+- From Lego to slime, teachers will find ways to help younger learners get their hands dirty on the Little Bins for Little Hands website.

 - Got an idea for a way to take STEM outside the classroom?
 The Science Everywhere campaign can help to fund your project.